 We’ve had a secret crush on Cortney Novogratz for as long as we can remember.
-We were smitten with both her design choices and her parenting style on the long-running pioneer in reality shows, 9 by Design and the fact that even when under stress, she breezed through her days with a smile.
-Now, having relocated her family to a castle in the Hollywood Hills (can we move in?), Cortney has found a fresh source of inspiration and is working on a whole host of projects from wallpaper to furniture.
-We caught up with the busy mama mogul to chat about keeping her 7 kids (yes, 7!) happy, her non-negotiables when it comes to work/life balance and what was the hardest parenting moment she has conquered.
+We were smitten with both her design choices and her parenting style on the long-running pioneer in reality shows, 9 by Design.
+We love the fact that even when under stress, she breezed through her days with a smile.
+Now, having relocated her family to a castle in the Hollywood Hills (can we move in?), Cortney has found a fresh source of inspiration, and is working on a whole host of projects from wallpaper to furniture.
+We caught up with the busy mama mogul to chat about keeping her 7 kids (yes, 7!) happy, her non-negotiables when it comes to work/life balance, and about the hardest parenting moment she has conquered.
 Read on…

 Photo Tim Geaney